collabnix/dockerlabs/kubernetes/cheatsheets/kubectl.md

 ### Autoscale

-Creates an autoscaler that automatically chooses and sets the number of pods that run in a kubernetes cluste
+Creates an autoscaler that automatically chooses and sets the number of pods that run in a kubernetes cluster

 ```bash
 # Auto scale a deployment "foo", with the number of pods between 2 and 10, no target CPU utilization specified so a default autoscaling policy will be used: